24/7 Sexual Assault Hotline 1-800-886-7273 | Linea para sobrevientes de agresiones sexuales, disponible las 24 horas 1-800-886-7273

 -

-Must pass all required criminal history background checks; have a valid Texas driver’s license.
+Must pass all required criminal history background checks; have a valid Texas driver’s license; and maintain reliable transportation.

 -